Tomio Okamura: Dawn of Direct Democracy

 In the 2013 parliamentary elections his party — Tomio Okamura's Dawn of Direct Democracy — obtained 342,339 votes (6.88%) and gained 14 seats.
 His previous senatorial mandate expired as a result of his election as a member of parliament.

 Movement of Freedom and Direct Democracy

 In May 2015, Okamura founded a new political grouping in the Czech Chamber of Deputies, Freedom and Direct Democracy (SPD), a hard Eurosceptic, anti-immigration, and pro-direct democracy party.
 The SPD is allied to the French National Rally via the Movement for a Europe of Nations and Freedom European parliamentary alliance.

-Okamura was reelected as a deputy in the 2017 legislative elections.
+Okamura was reelected as a deputy in the 2017 parliamentary elections.
 The party came fourth, winning 22 seats.

+On 5 November 2025, Okamura was elected President of the Chamber of Deputies for the new parliament with 107 votes.